 Now in its 47th year, NUDM is one of largest entirely student-run philanthropies in the nation.
 Since 1975, NUDM has raised more than $20 million for more than 30 different charitable organizations.

-This year, NUDM is proud to partner with Children's Home & Aid and the Evanston Community Foundation as its primary and secondary beneficiaries respectively.
-Join us March 6-8, 2020 to #FindYourHome.
+This year, NUDM is proud to partner with Compass to Care and the Evanston Community Foundation as its primary and secondary beneficiaries, respectively.
+Join us March 5-7, 2021 because #HopeTravels.

 Compass to Care supports families who have a child with cancer through assistance that can include funding for airfare, bus fare, car rental, gasoline, lodging, parking fees, taxi fees, tolls, and train fare and even long-distance travel.

 Every day, 34 children in the United States are diagnosed with cancer.
 This translates into approximately 12,500 children diagnosed annually.
 Yet, with a relatively small population of children with cancer, most communities across the United States cannot support teams of specialists needed to treat pediatric cancer from start to finish.
 As a result, children must travel to access treatment at specialty pediatric cancer facilities.
 In Illinois, there are only three metropolis areas that have hospitals offering cancer treatment for children: Chicago, Peoria, and Springfield.
 Parents often report that non-medical expenditures can be the most troublesome because, unlike medical bills, these non-medical expenses must be paid immediately and are rarely reimbursed.

 NUDM and Compass to Care are working together to eliminate the monetary burden of cancer-related travel costs, remove the stress of planning a trip and traveling with a child who is ill and give hope for their child’s cure from cancer.